screener-io/screener-storybook/README.md

 }
 ```

-### What's Working, What's Changed
+### What's New

-All stories should present in the Visual UI including MDX if using Storybook 6.4+, otherwise MDX is expected to have visual regressions (Please, check [Known Issues](#known-issues) for more).
-If you are missing any stories please
-let us know immediately.

 **Hookless**

 We've removed the requirement of the prior preview.js hook function.
 This should reduce brittleness, resolve several
 open issues, and provide simplicity during runtime where we no longer dynamically alter your `preview.js|ts`.

 **Puppeteer Upgraded from v1 to v18**

 Puppeteer v19 caused instability in our CI matrices, so we stepped down to v18.
-As it is a major (very) upgrade if you
-run into problems please let us know.

-We fortunately have not experienced any visual regressions due to this upgrade, so far but suspect edge cases due to
-specific Chromium features.
-Please share any regressions you might find with us, or simply accept them via the Visual UI.

 ### Compatibility

-There is a good deal of legacy compatibility in 1.0, we're testing this routinely in a CI matrix that includes:
+There is a good deal of backward compatibility in 1.0, we're testing this routinely in a CI matrix that includes:

 * Storybook versions 5, 6
 * `storyStoreV7` enabled / disabled